machdyne/zeitlos/docs/casino_app.md

     { "casino",     z_icon_casino_data },

-The four game icons are still in the tree if you would rather have them on the dock as well, but the point of this app is that you do not need them.
+The other game icons are still in the tree if you would rather have them on the dock as well, but the point of this app is that you do not need them.

-**3.** Add all six binaries to `release/lib/mkfatimg.py` — the games have to be on the card for the casino to launch them:
+**3.** `release/lib/mkfatimg.py` has a `CASINO` list with all six binaries — the games have to be on the card for the casino to launch
+them:

     ("apps/casino",    "sw/apps/casino/casino.bin"),
     ("apps/poker",     "sw/apps/poker/poker.bin"),